-Boy's Todos Santos suit with geometric embroidery
+Boy's Todos Santos Suit

 Undoubtedly the most colorfully costumed people in the Americas are the Highland Maya of Guatemala.
 While traditional native dress has disappeared in many parts of the world, Guatemala remains a place where a high percentage of the indigenous people still proudly wear their traditional dress called traje.
 Moreover, in Guatemala, Maya traje is village-specific or language-group related.